Deep learning architectures for nonlinear operator functions and nonlinear inverse problems: Principled architecture

-that is, $\tau(\chi(s))=s$.
-The function $\chi(s)$ is called the travel time coordinate, because for every time $s$ it gives a point $x$ whose travel time to the boundary is $s$.
-Next, we explain how the data operator $\Lambda$ measured on the boundary can be used to compute the wave speed function in the travel time coordinate, that is, $c(\chi(s))$, and after that, how this reconstruction process can be approximated by an algorithm that has the same form as the neural network in (\ref{eqn.NN1def1})-(\ref{eqn.NN1def2}).
+Next, we return to the continuous setting} we explain how the data operator $\Lambdamapc$ measured on the boundary can be used to compute the wave speed function in the travel time coordinate, that is, $c(\chi(s))$, and after that, how this reconstruction process can be approximated by an algorithm that has the same form as the neural network in (\ref{eqn.NN1def1})-(\ref{eqn.NN1def2}).

 {\ytext We define